pshdev0/assembly-sub-compiler/README.md

 * Testing & debugging
 * Compile with Graal & upload binaries & code

-# In the works
+# In Progress

+* Abstract addressing modes to enable compilation for any processor or library you like.

+# TODO List

+* Add user-defined plugin support
+* Inline function support (macros)
 * Auto-save before compiling; this will refresh the `.bin` files before compiling your chosen `.asm` file
+* Groovy sub-compiler support (write assembly code inside Groovy code inside assembly code)
 * Full list of command support docs
-* Additional language syntax and functions
-* Groovy sub-compiler support (construct assembly code inside your Groovy code inside your `.asm` files, have Groovy invoke the sub-compiler and inject directly into machine code binary - funky)
-* Inline function support (macros)
-* Add user-defined plugin support

 # Future

-* Abstract addressing modes so it can handle any CPU given the necessary Plugin.
-I think this may be possible by having an AddressingMode layer beneath which Plugins connect; a plugin might register a new type of addressing mode e.g. "imm" with the abstraction layer and provide specific code for that.
-Any existing or standard addressing modes might come from other Plugins, e.g. standard 6502 etc.
 * Rewrite the compiler in C++ and use ChaiScript instead of Groovy

 # Support